NIST Cybersecurity Framework Case Study: Learn 5 Best Practices

 The framework was originally written with critical infrastructure in mind, which includes assets considered essential to the functioning of society and the economy.
 For example, public health and agriculture are often deemed part of critical infrastructure.
 However, the framework has since been adopted by organizations across every industry as a way to add value and better prepare for future unknowns.

 As one of the world’s leading authorities on information security, NIST draws from numerous best practices, regulatory standards, and other frameworks.
-The Framework Core is broken down into five function areas, 23 categories, and 108 subcategories and dozens of resources, such as national and international standards and compliance regimes.
+The Framework Core is broken down into six function areas, 22 categories, and 106 subcategories and dozens of resources, such as national and international standards and compliance regimes.
 The function areas are at the top of this hierarchy, and are meant to highlight the role of each individual stage of the risk-management lifecycle.

 People play a vital role too.
 To that end, proven NIST CSF profile examples always address the unique roles and responsibilities of your stakeholders, employers, suppliers, and everyone else who may have access to sensitive data.
 Risks should also be qualified and quantified in order to prioritize their remediation effectively.